-First-Year Experience courses are designed to aid in the first-year students transition to college academics, college life, and OSU-Cascades community.
+First-Year Seminars are designed to aid in the first-year students transition to college academics, college life, and OSU-Cascades community.

 ALS 199 U-Engage: Cascades, Academic and Personal Success (2 credits)

 Commensurate with U Engage's "project-based learning" mandate to expose students to a "real-world problem or compelling question in [an] area of expertise," this course asks the question: "What stories does the OSU Cascades community have to tell, and how can we bring those stories to light?"
 In addition to the classic U Engage model, wherein student are exposed to different services our campus has to offer, as well as student success strategies, students in this course will become competent communicators in a variety of forms.
 U-Engage courses are open for all first-year students and are appropriate for all majors.
 The classroom environment encourages students to build community.